benkiefer/benkiefer.github.com/source/_posts/2013-05-31-rapid-web-development-with-intellij-and-tomcat.markdown

 The important gotcha that I found today, is that this option is only available if all the applications running your container are running exploded, which isn't a big deal if you only run one app, but when you run 7 it can be an issue.
 If any of your apps aren't exploded, you will see a different option, "Hot Swap", which, from what I can tell, is about the same as a complete restart from a performance perspective.

 I made the mistake of selecting one of my wars, rather than the exploded version of the war, and got bit until I double checked my app configuration.
-Hope this save you some pain.
+Hope this saves you some pain.